If you're one of the few people in the world who knows what a scopist…

 Life as a freelancer is a bit of a mystery to most people who are not freelancers.
 Delving into the unexpected can be scary, and that fear can really put people off of thinking seriously about moving from traditional employment to self employment.

 Scoping, as well as proofreading, transcription and even most court reporting positions, are freelance jobs.
-A lot of people won’t touch them because they don’t know what to expect.
-So here is a little insight into a work life of a freelance scopist.
+A lot of people won’t touch jobs for scopists because they don’t know what to expect.
+So here is a little insight into the work life of a freelance scopist.

 Scoping is what is called an online job.
 Working online means you work not in an office environment but elsewhere on a computer, while sometimes using the internet, of course.

 Although scoping itself is done on a software program that is offline, sending and receiving files, communicating with court reporter clients, finding work, looking up correct spellings, etc. does have to be done online, thus the term online job.
 If you’re interested in earning money as a scopist, you can read 6 ways to become a scopist here.

 The scoping field will continue to thrive well into the future.
 You can read what Linda Evenson, founder of and teacher at Internet Scoping School, has to say about the field of freelance scoping here.

 Because scopists are self-employed and work online, you have to develop, or somehow already possess, some traits and skills that are necessary in office jobs and some that are not.
 Knowing what your court reporter clients want, being able to handle your taxes, motivate yourself, communicate effectively, focus, be dependable, pay attention to detail, and meet deadlines are necessary.
 If you’re lucky, you’ll walk into this job with all of these traits already in place.
 If not, you’ll need to learn them and hopefully that won’t be hard.

 Freedom, Flexibility and Variety